piwakawaka-2019/Rahuitia/README.md

 ### MVP

 As a user:
-  * I want to register for the App under my name, and state my hourly wage
+  * I want to find out more information about the custom of rāhui.
+  * I want to find out what locations or areas have rāhui placed on them.
-  * I want to start a new meeting, and add all the meeting members.
-(MVP: Add member names and wages manually)
+  * I want to see a map of the location of a particular rāhui.
+  * I want to find out about the above rāhui, including information on who placed it, their name, iwi, hapū affiliations, and a description of the rāhui (why was it placed etc?)
+  * I want to acknowledge or offer my tautoko for a particular rāhui and post to the page how myself or a group I represent will respect this rāhui.
-  * I want to start my created meeting, and see a ($) cost tracker display the current meeting cost every second
+  * I want to create an account and register on behalf of my iwi and authorised person, in order to add a rāhui to the app.
-  * I want to be able to save a meeting's cost, attendess, duration and date/time when it is finished for later viewing
+  * I want to select an area on a map when I add a rāhui.
+  * I want to post my contact details so if anyone would like to find out further information they can contact me.
-  * I want to be able to view previous meetings in date/time order, and see more information about a past meeting.
+  * I want to be able to read the sites content in Te Reo Māori.
-  * I want to see a graph of meeting costs over time

 ### Stretch
-  * I want to be able to select existing users of the App as meeting attendees, so that our wages don't have to be shown / inputted manually.
-If a meeting attendee doesn't have an account, I want to be able to manually add them to the App.
-  * I want to set a Maximum Cost an Maximum Duration for my Meeting, and see colourised progress bar displaying both a these
+  * I want to see a progress bar when I register an account.
-  * I want to be able to state my yearly salary rather than hourly rate as an option on register
+  * I want to view news articles or other related resources to a particular rāhui.
-  * I want to be able to view all meetings that I am an attenee for, and I want information about my meetings to not be visible to all users of the app.
+  * I want to draw an outline of the rāhui on a map.
+  * I want to select language preference.
-  * I want to create a group of regular attendees for my meeting group to make setting up my meeting easier.
+  * I want to search a location using a search bar.
-  * I want to be able to write notes or summaries for meetings upon saving them.

   ---